Adaptation Approaches for Nearest Neighbor Language Models: k NN-LM Adaptation

-\paragraph{Rescorer Architecture:} We employ a 3-layer fully-connected network for the Rescorer architecture.
+\paragraph{Rescorer Architecture:} We employ a three-layer fully-connected network for the Rescorer architecture.
 The input vectors are first layer-normalized and concatenated.
-They are then passed through two ReLU-activated dense layers with a skip connection $\mathbb{R}^{6+3d_h} \to \mathbb{R}^{128} \to \mathbb{R}^{128}$ and a final dense (regression) layer $\mathbb{R}^{128} \to \mathbb{R}^1$ to generate the score.
+They are then passed through two ReLU-activated dense layers with a skip connection $\mathbb{R}^{d_r} \to \mathbb{R}^{128} \to \mathbb{R}^{128}$ and a final dense (regression) layer $\mathbb{R}^{128} \to \mathbb{R}^1$ to generate the neighbor's score.
 The overall Rescorer workflow is shown in \Cref{fig:rescorer}.

-\\ \paragraph{Rescorer Training:} We train the Rescorer to discriminate neighbors containing the ground-truth as their values, by employing Contrastive Learning.
-We construct positive examples for retrieved neighbor tuples $(\vec{c_i}, w_i)$ if $w_i$ corresponds to the correct ground-truth next-word, otherwise they are treated as negatives.
+\\ \paragraph{Rescorer Training:} We train the Rescorer to discriminate neighbors containing the ground truth as their values, by employing Contrastive Learning.
+We construct positive examples for retrieved neighbor tuples $(\vec{c_i}, w_i)$ if $w_i$ corresponds to the correct ground-truth next word, otherwise they are treated as negatives.
 We collect contextual embeddings for one million tokens from the adaptation domain training split\footnote[6]{If the training set has less than one million tokens, we utilize all of its tokens.} $\{w_1, \ldots, w_{\text{1M}}\}$ along with their nearest neighbors.
 Contrastive training examples are discarded if the ground-truth word is not found in the neighborhood values.
-For each neighborhood, the highest scored (distance-based) positive neighbor is selected and 10 negative neighbors are randomly sampled.
+From each neighborhood, the highest-scored (distance-based) positive neighbor is selected and 10 negative neighbors are randomly sampled.
 Contrastive Loss \cite{oord2018representation} is used to learn the Rescorer parameters and is defined as:

-where $s_p^r$ and $s_n^r$ denote the Rescorer scores assigned to the positive and negative examples respectively and $\tau$ is a temperature hyper-parameter.
+where $s_p^r$ and $s_n^r$ denote the Rescorer scores assigned to the positive and negative examples, respectively, and $\tau$ is a temperature hyperparameter.